OOF2: The Manual

 home of all operations that require user interaction with

-graphical representations of Microstructures
+graphical representations of Microstructures, Images, Skeletons, and

 Figure 4.1 shows the structure of the Graphics Window.
 It consists of five main panes: